Khaleda Zia: Boycotting the 2014 election

-Zia's party took a stance on not participating in the 2014 Bangladeshi general election unless it was administered under a nonpartisan caretaker government, but the then Prime Minister Sheikh Hasina rejected the demand.
-The Bangladesh Awami League, led by Hasina, won the election in 232 seats (out of 300).
-The official counts from Dhaka suggested that the turnout here averaged about 22 percent.
+Zia's party took a stance against participating in the 2014 general election unless it was administered under a nonpartisan caretaker government, but the then prime minister Sheikh Hasina rejected the demand.
+This resulted in serious violence and political crisis.
+The Awami League won the election in 232 out of 300 seats, but the official counts from Dhaka suggested that the turnout averaged about 22 percent.

-In 2016, BNP announced its new National Standing Committee, in which Zia retained her position as the chairperson.